nottaro/littleroot/content/11Economics/marketfailure.md

 - It is possible to prevent people from buying and using a good simply by charging a price for it; those who do not pay the price do not buy it and do not get to use it
 - Therefore., private firms have an incentive to provide excludable goods because they can charge a price for them, and therefore can cover their costs
 **Non-Excludable Goods**
-- If a non-excludable good were to be produced by a private firm, people could not be prevented from using it even though **The Free Rider Problem**
+- If a non-excludable good were to be produced by a private firm, people could not be prevented from using it even though it was produced by private firms
+**The Free Rider Problem**
-- Arises from non-excludability, people cannot be excluded from using to good
+- Arises from non-excludability, people cannot be excluded from using the good
 - Public goods are a type of market failure, because due to the free rider problem, private firms do not produce these goods